We are Regulus,

 Regulus is the first company dealing with sensor security, enabling uninterrupted, continuous operation under malicious attacks or accidental interference to sensors.
 From GNSS (Global Navigation Satellite System) to LiDAR and Radar, sensors are critical components across a wide range of applications and industries, while attacks against them are a growing concern across multiple industries.

-Regulus deals with sensor input based attacks, not connected internet-based attacks:
+Unlike traditional cyber approach, Regulus deals with direct sensor based attacks, and not internet-based attacks:

 Spoofing is a smart attack on the sensor’s receivers, allowing an attacker to pose as a legitimate signal, enabling him to manipulate and deceive the target.